zajacn/metagenomics_course_FGCZ/README.md

 * [FastQC tutorial link](instructions/FastQC.pptx)

 Now that we have completed the excercises we will go on to a lecture on 16S.
+We will then have a guest talk from a researcher using 16S in her forensic science research.
 Afterwards we will do an excercises using QIIME2.

 ### QIIME2 analysis on SUSHI